markgordon22/Dublin-slang/README.md

 # User Experience

 ## The project Goal
-The goal of this project is to creare a fictional glossary/dictionary website for words that are spoken on a daily basis among Irish people.
+* The goal of this project is to creare a fictional glossary/dictionary website for words that are spoken on a daily basis among Irish people.
 It is aimed at people who wish to visit Ireland in the future and have an interest or an intrigue in words/phrases Irish people use.

 # User Goals

+* I want to be able to know what the site is about.
+* I want to be able to navigate with no issues throughout the site.
+* I want to be able to search for words commonly used in Ireland.
+* I want to be able to create my account and to add my own words to the site.
+* I want to be able to see commonly used words by Irish people through viewing the most popular and/or least popular additions.

 # User Stories